-Having tax debt can be daunting and even overwhelming.
-You may think you do not have any options except the seizure of your assets.
+Tax issues can be daunting and even overwhelming.
+You may think you do not have many options.
 This is untrue.
 In most cases, if you do not qualify for an Offer in Compromise (OIC), you will qualify for one of the installment agreements the IRS has, no matter the size of your tax debt.

 The IRS has a statute of limitations of ten years to collect a tax debt from you, so if it is within that time period, the IRS will negotiate a payment arrangement with you.
-And here’s a little-known fact: some IRS installment agreements will end up forgiving most of your debt.
+And here’s a little-known fact: some IRS installment agreements won’t require you to pay back all of your debt.
 For larger tax debts, or if you cannot repay the debt within 60 months, you may need the help of a seasoned tax professional at our Chicago tax resolution firm.
 We can help get you set up in a repayment program so you will stop getting threatening letters from the IRS.

 Types of IRS Payment Plans

 There are four types of payment plans offered by the IRS:

 - Discretionary installment agreements

 Streamlined installment agreements work with balances up to $250,000, Even with these programs, a tax professional (attorney, CPA or EA) may be recommended if you cannot make the minimum payment that the IRS demands.

 Note: the IRS and several states have experimented with Streamlined Installment Agreements for people debt above $250,000.
 These higher debt programs come and go, so taxpayers need to first check the availability and eligibility criteria.